Primary Navigation Mobile

 There is a newer version of this car Read the latest Porsche 911 Coupe review here

-The 911 is powered by its trademark flat-six engine.
-The entry-level Carrera is a 3.6-litre which packs 325bhp while the more powerful engine in the Carrera S is a 3.8-litre with an extra 30bhp.
+This 911 is powered by trademark flat-six engines.
+The original selection included an entry-level Carrera is a 3.6-litre which packs 325bhp while the more powerful engine in the Carrera S is a 3.8-litre with an extra 30bhp.
 The 3.8-litre GTS adds a further 23bhp giving a total output of 408bhp.
-Then there’s the distinctive Turbo which has the 3.6-litre engine but fitted with twin turbos to deliver an immense 480bhp and a 0-62mph time of just 3.9 seconds.
+Then there’s the distinctive Turbo which has a 3.6-litre engine fitted with twin turbos to deliver an immense 480bhp and a 0-62mph time of just 3.9 seconds.

 At the top end of the scale are the hardcore GT models.
 There’s the GT3 and GT3 RS with track tuned suspension and a stripped out interior while the top of the range GT2 boasts an immense 530bhp and is astonishingly quick as you’d expect, yet as docile to drive at low speeds as any 911 model.
 It covers the 0-62mph time in a blink-of-an-eye 3.7 seconds.